goreleaser/goreleaser/www/docs/cookbooks/build-go-modules.md

 module nfpm
 ```

-Then it'll copy the `go.sum` into this folder, and run:
+Then it'll copy the `go.sum` into this directory, and run:

 ```sh
 go get github.com/goreleaser/nfpm/v2@v2.5.0